 Sean M. Cleary has earned a reputation of excellence by successfully handling medical malpractice cases.
 Bad outcomes alone do not necessarily substantiate a viable case of negligence.
 It takes the experience and insight of a Miami medical malpractice lawyer to know how to take the right steps to create the best chance for financial recovery.

 The Law Offices of Sean M. Cleary undertakes the sometimes long and costly fight for justice on behalf of the patients and their families whom we take on as clients.
 Life is about doing what is right, and taking a stand when others do not play by the rules at the expense of others.

 Have you suffered a hospital injury due to the negligence of a medical professional?
 Our Miami medical malpractice attorney can help you secure the compensation you deserve and hold negligent physicians accountable.

-Call or contact us online to get a free case evaluation.
 When our Florida medical malpractice lawyer takes on your case, we'll handle it under a contingency fee agreement.
 This is the guarantee that you pay no legal fees unless we get a settlement or recovery for you.
 We even advance all the money needed for the costs and expenses of pursuing your case.